-Foxy Brown is Pam Griers 2nd movie as a star after the succes of Coffy.
-Written and directed by the same guy who was responsible for Coffy and originally intended to be a sequel to that film it shouldn’t come as a surprise that the plot feels very similar to that film. although I find Coffy a better movie, this is the one that is most widely known spawning not only a title reference to Jackie Brown but also being responsible for the inspiration of the namechoice of female rapper Foxy Brown.
-Let’s take this flick to the hot spot!
+Foxy Brown is Pam Grier’s 2nd movie in a starring role after the success of Coffy.
+It’s written and directed by Jack Hill.
+The same guy who was responsible for Coffy.
+Foxy Brown was originally intended to be a sequel to Coffy so it shouldn’t come as a surprise that the plot is very similar.
+While I do find Coffy to be a better movie, Foxy Brown has a more impressive legacy.
+Quentin Tarantino’s Jackie Brown has a direct title reference and the movie has also served as the inspiration of the name-choice of female rapper Foxy Brown.
+So let’s take this blaxploitation movie to the hot spot!

-Oh, our crimebosses responsible for Michaels death aren’t only into drugs, they also happen to be into prostitution which once again gives Pam a great way to get inside of the organization.
+Luckily the crime bosses responsible for Michael’s death are not just into drugs.
+They also happen to be into prostitution which once again gives Pam an ideal way to get inside of the organization.
 Seducing every male character with her curvy physique again.

 As you might have noticed the word “again” is used a lot.
 So from here I’ll try to focus on the things that differ.

-As said earlier this movie is more serious and less over the top.
-This is also it’s weakness.
+This movie is more serious and less over the top.
+This is also it’s greatest weakness.
 It’s less fun this time.
 This also means the whole exploitation level is down a notch.
-There’s less gratious nudity and even though there is violence, it never reaches the height of man being dragged to his death behind a car.
-We do get a man getting his eye ripped out by a couple of clothing-hangers, I’d have to give credit to that though.
+There’s less gratuitous nudity and even though there is violence, it never reaches the levels of a man being dragged to his death behind a car.
+We do get a man getting his eye ripped out by a couple of clothing-hangers.
+I have to give credit to that though.

 Now back to those outfits.
-During the credits sequence, which resemble a cheap James Bond knock-off, there is someone credited with the wardrobe of Pam Grier.
+During the credits sequence, which resemble a cheap James Bond knock-off, there is someone credited with designing and creating the costumes of Pam Grier.
 She took her job seriously.
 There are almost no two scenes in which she wears the same outfit twice, unless it’s for continuation.
-In one scene she is audtioning to be a prostitute in a yellow dress for a job as a prostitute.
-The next scene she is at the house of the criminals to get ready for a first job.
-She now is in a stunning red dress.
-Once in the house she has to change into her work outfit; a blue dress.
-That’s three dresses in less than 5 minutes and it ain’t a montage from a romantic comedy or something like that.
+In one scene she is auditioning in a yellow dress for a job as a prostitute.
+The next scene she is at the house of the criminals getting ready for her first job wearing a stunning red dress.
+Once she’s in the house she has to change into her work outfit: a blue dress.
+That’s three dresses in less than five minutes and it ain’t even a montage from a romantic comedy or something like that.

-Pam does a better job at acting here than in Coffy, only memorable in the rest of the cast are Antiono Vargas as her untrustworthy brother and Sid Haig, back as a bad guy.
-This time he’s a simple pilot falling for Pam Griers charms… again!
+Pam Grier does a better acting job here than in Coffy.
+Other memorable characters the cast include Antonio Vargas as her untrustworthy junkie brother and Sid Haig, who has a brief role a pilot.
+As in Coffy, he falls for Pam Grier’s charms again.

 Foxy Brown is definitely worth a look and in the end only a few steps behind Coffy.
 It is still hard to take your eyes of Pam and carries the movie without any trouble.
-Some of the effects are a bit dated and some actions scenes have been done better in The A-Team but it still holds up resonably well considering it was made in 1974.
+Some of the effects are a bit dated and some action scenes have been done better in The A-Team but it still holds up reasonably well considering it was made in 1974.